ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 if a construct would be illegal in Rust, there probably is a better way.

-The update demonstrates that it _is_ possible to write safe code in modern C++.
+Still, the update demonstrates that it _is_ possible to write safe code in modern C++.
 You _do_ get safe, automatic memory management with virtually no overhead.
 The only caveat is that you must choose to leverage it.
 You could use a `unique_ptr`, but you could just as well use a raw pointer.